SleepImage Ring Review

 - Step 1: SleepImage Rings are only available for health care providers to purchase.
 Those interested in using the SleepImage Ring will need to locate a sleep specialist who uses this at-home test as part of a sleep study package.

-- Step 2: Once you’ve found a provider who offers the device, they will provide it to you as a rental.
+- Step 2: Once you have found a provider who offers the device, they will provide it to you to take the test.
 Download the accompanying app and take care to perform the test according to the instructions.

 - Step 3: When you finish the test, hit the stop button on your app.
-Your data will be instantly uploaded.
-From there, your doctor can view your data, accept or reject your results, and generate a report with your diagnosis.
+Your data will be automatically uploaded, using either Wi-Fi or your cellular network.
+From there, your doctor can view your data, accept or reject your results, manually review or edit them, and generate a report with your diagnosis.

 - Step 4: Return the device to your health care provider and schedule a follow-up appointment to discuss your results.
-If your physician diagnoses you with sleep apnea, you may need to do an in-person sleep study or titration test to start continuous positive airway pressure (CPAP) therapy or another type of treatment plan.
+If your physician diagnoses you with sleep apnea, you may be prescribed continuous positive airway pressure (CPAP) therapy or another type of treatment plan.

 How Do You Set Up and Use the SleepImage Ring?

-Using the SleepImage Ring requires an Apple or Android device and a consistent internet connection.
+Using the SleepImage Ring requires an Apple or Android device that must be kept within Bluetooth range during the sleep study, as well as an internet connection (Wi-Fi or cellular) to upload the study after it has been completed.
 Before starting your sleep study, download the SleepImage mobile app and enter the login information provided by your physician.
-Make sure that Bluetooth is enabled in your phone’s settings, then put the ring on any finger.
-SleepImage recommends using your index finger or thumb.
+Make sure that Bluetooth is enabled within the SleepImage mobile app (rather than adjusting your Bluetooth in your phone’s settings).
+Then, put the ring on any finger on your left hand, preferably the thumb or index finger, making sure that it has a snug fit without being uncomfortable.

 The ring automatically turns on once you place it on your finger.
-Use the SleepImage app to search for the ring and select it when the name appears.
+Use the SleepImage app to search for the ring and select it to pair it with your mobile device when the name appears.
 Once the ring and your phone are paired, you can begin the study.
-Click the play button on the app before going to sleep.
+Click the play button on the app when you are going to sleep (not before getting into bed to read or watch TV).
 The app should show both your pulse and blood oxygen level.
 If you get up during the night and leave the Bluetooth range, make sure that the app begins recording again before going back to sleep.

 Who Should Use the SleepImage Ring?

-The SleepImage Ring is an excellent choice for those seeking a low-maintenance sleep apnea test.
-This ring is easier to use than most other types of at-home tests and is approved for both children and adults by the U.S. Food and Drug Administration (FDA).
-The SleepImage mobile app makes it easy to see whether the test is working, and the USB charging port ensures you can complete a second test without having to get a new device.
+The SleepImage Ring is an excellent choice for those seeking a sleep apnea test that is unlikely to interfere with their sleep.
+This ring is easier to use than most other types of at-home tests and has been cleared for both children and adults by the FDA.
+The SleepImage mobile app makes it easy to see whether the test is working, and the USB charging port ensures you can complete multi-night testing without having to get a new device or any new consumables.
+There is nothing that needs to be glued to your skin to take the test.

 The SleepImage Ring is a worthwhile choice for many sleepers, but there are certain individuals who might find it particularly beneficial.

-- Those who already use a CPAP machine: Since this device only rests on your finger, it’s easy to use along with your PAP therapy machine.
+- Those who already use a CPAP machine: Since this device only rests on your finger, it’s easy to use along with your CPAP machine.
 Gathering data while using your device can help your health care team gain insight into how well your treatment plan is working.

-- Sleepers of all ages: The SleepImage Ring is FDA-approved for both children and adults, and the ring is intended to fit different finger sizes.
+- Sleepers of all ages: The SleepImage Ring is FDA-cleared for both children and adults, and the ring is intended to fit different finger sizes.

 - People looking for a streamlined sleep apnea test: This at-home study requires fewer components than other styles of sleep apnea tests, making it a good option for those who have trouble sleeping while wearing a nasal cannula or effort belt.

-This at-home sleep apnea test collects very limited data and relies on an algorithm to provide more in-depth information.
-It’s not a suitable choice for those who are looking for sleep stage, respiratory, or body movement metrics.
+This at-home sleep apnea test collects a broad spectrum of data that will provide in-depth information about sleep stages, sleep fragmentation, respiration, and blood oxygen desaturations, in addition to the presence, absence, and severity of sleep apnea.
+It’s not a suitable choice for those who are looking for body position metrics.

 Pros and Cons of The SleepImage Ring